dgreasi/my-movies/README.md

    4) Rating & Number of votes
    5) Favourite button with the appropriate functionality.
 3) At search screen you can search using the imdb's API, and then click to navigate to the entity's page.
+4) Recent searches are saved locally and can be chosen by the user in the suggestion list.

 ## Environment
 ```shell